FAANG/dcc-metadata/docs/faang_sample_metadata.md

 ## Data types for sample attributes

 [BioSamples](http://www.ebi.ac.uk/biosamples) takes sample records with a set of attributes.
 Each attribute has a name and a value.
 It can also have 'Units', or a 'Term Source' and a 'Term Source ID'.
 The Term Source and ID allow us to refer to entries in other databases or ontologies.
 This is fully described on the [BioSamples help pages](http://www.ebi.ac.uk/biosamples/help/st_scd.html).
-The following section describe the expectations for each data type within FAANG.
+The following section describes the expectations for each data type within FAANG.

 ### date